 - If small scratches remain, apply a second coat.

-It is not necessary to use Plexus with every wash, although many people do.
-If you’re careful with your window, you may find that every other wash, or every third wash, is fine.
+It’s not necessary to use Plexus with every wash, although many people do.
+If you’re careful with your window, you may find that every other wash or every third wash, is fine.
 You cannot overuse Plexus, so don’t be concerned about using it as your everyday cleaner if you drive in a harsh environment.

 OTHER CONVERTIBLE TOP TIPS & HINTS